-The following table sets forth plan-based awards granted to our named executive officers during 2013 on a grant-by-grant basis.
+The following table sets forth plan-based awards granted to our named executive officers during 2014 on a grant-by-grant basis.
+The numbers of shares subject to option awards and option exercise prices in this table and throughout this Proxy Statement reflect adjustments for the Halyard Health spin-off on October 31, 2014.

-GRANTS OF PLAN-BASED AWARDS IN 2013
+GRANTS OF PLAN-BASED AWARDS IN 2014